activesupport-json_logging

 json_logger = JsonLogging.new(tagged_logger)

-json_logger.tagged("TEST") { json_logger.info("message") } # Tags appear in JSON contextNote: If you wrap a JsonLogging logger with ActiveSupport::TaggedLogging, the TaggedLogging's text-based tags will appear as part of the message string in the JSON output, not as structured tags in the context.
+json_logger.tagged("TEST") { json_logger.info("message") } # Tags appear at root level in JSONNote: If you wrap a JsonLogging logger with ActiveSupport::TaggedLogging, the TaggedLogging's text-based tags will appear as part of the message string in the JSON output, not as structured tags at the root level.
 For best results, wrap loggers with JsonLogging last.

 JsonLogging::JsonLogger